-Another study, published in 2016 on the Infectious bronchitis virus (IBV) is a coronavirus looked at the available vaccines against IBV cannot cover new variants.
+Another study, published in 2016 on the Infectious bronchitis virus (IBV) is a coronavirus looked at the available vaccines against IBV that cannot cover new variants.
 This study evaluated the inhibitory effects of garlic extract on IBV.
-Avian infectious bronchitis virus (IBV) is the microorganism that causes a significant economic loss in the poultry industry worldwide.
+Avian infectious bronchitis virus (IBV) is a microorganism that causes a significant economic loss in the poultry industry worldwide.
 IBV is a positive-sense, single-stranded RNA virus that belongs to the coronaviruses.
 All viruses in the family of coronavirus replicate in the cytoplasm of infected cells .
-Virion of IBV has four kinds of proteins in its structure including the spike (S), the membrane (M), the envelope (E) and the nucleocapsid (N).
-The major target of IBV is the respiratory system and can also affect the reproductive system and kidneys .
-There is no exact cure for infectious bronchitis (IB) due to IBV so, the vaccination is the best way to prevent.
+The virion of IBV has four kinds of proteins in its structure including the spike (S), the membrane (M), the envelope (E) and the nucleocapsid (N).
+The major target of IBV is the respiratory system and can also affect the reproductive system and kidneys.
+There is no exact cure for infectious bronchitis (IB) due to IBV so, vaccination is the best way to prevent it.
 However, the variations of IBV that is made during replication may reduce the efficacy of some IBV vaccines.
 Although the vaccination strategy has been adopted, medicinal plants that have antiviral effects can be regarded as an alternative to vaccination or at least can be added to the vaccination programs.
-Allium sativum, garlic in English, belongs to the Alliaceae family .
-It has different minerals such as Ca, Fe, K, Cu and Mg and also contains variety of vitamins (This plant is full of water-soluble organosulfur compounds like S-allyl cysteine (SAC), S-ethyl cysteine (SEC), and S-propyl cysteine (SPC) .
+Allium sativum, garlic in English, belongs to the Alliaceae family.
+It has different minerals such as Ca, Fe, K, Cu and Mg and also contains a variety of vitamins (This plant is full of water-soluble organosulfur compounds like S-allyl cysteine (SAC), S-ethyl cysteine (SEC), and S-propyl cysteine (SPC) .
 Read more on the National Institute of Health's Web Site: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4967842/

 According to research at Stanford University (web.stanford.edu) Garlic nose drops have been known to kill the viruses that cause colds (if you don't mind the smell of garlic!).
 In his book The Healing Power of Garlic Paul Bergner suggests crushing some garlic to obtain juice, adding ten parts water and mixing well.